Humane Sagar

 Humane Sagar (25 November 1990 – 17 November 2025) was an Indian playback singer who worked mostly in Ollywood Industry.
 He won the second season of reality singing competition Voice of Odisha in 2012.

 Early life

 Sagar's family had a musical background.
 His father and mother were singers, and his grandfather was a composer for private albums.
 He competed in a reality television show called "Voice of Odisha" on Tarang TV in 2012 and won the show.

 Career

 Sagar got his break through Tarang Cine Productions in the feature film Ishq Tu Hi Tu where he sang the title track composed by Abhijit Majumdar which became a hit.
-After that he sang hundreds of Odia movie songs.
+After that he sang thousands of Odia movie songs.
 He also made a Hindi Album Mera Yeh Jahan.
 He worked on various Odia music albums like Tuma Otha Tale, Niswasa, Bekhudee, and Chehera in 2017.

 Political career

 Sagar joined politics for Biju Janata Dal (BJD), a political party of the Indian state of Odisha on 3 March 2019.